 Economics is widely recognised as a prestigious and well-respected qualification in both higher education and the professional world.
 It complements a range of subjects at degree level within the humanities.
 Students who study Economics at A level typically go on to study courses such as Economics, Business, Business Management, Finance and Accounting

-Securing a Place at Post-16 To study Economics at A Level, we require a Level 6 or above in both Mathematics and English Language.
+To study Economics at A Level, we require a Level 6 or above in both Mathematics and English Language.

-English Language A Level edexcel
+English Language